JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 Here is the scenario and the requirements of our application:

-- We have a web application running in Azure
+- We have a public facing web application running in Azure
   - It has "admin" section for internal usage scenarios
     - Work from home users can access it from anywhere
-    - This group of includes users from external companies e.g., outsourced customer service users
+    - This includes users from external companies e.g., outsourced customer service users
-    - Internal users are very important and they should always have access to the application
+    - Internal users are very important, and they should always have access to the application
   - Majority of the external users are from Finland or from the nearby countries
     - Less than 5 % of the usage is outside these known countries
 - Web application is protected using Application Gateway and WAF